- 1 What to do if I get chlorine in my eyes?

 - If your skin is sensitive and you suffer from eye irritation, we suggest you go to swimming pools that are outdoors.

-- Give yourself a fresh water shower every time you get out of the pool.
+- give yourself one fresh water shower every time you get out of the pool.

 If chlorine has gotten into your eyes and you feel unwell, get in touch with Área Oftalmológica Avanzada.
 Our specialists will be happy to assist you.
 We will wait for you!